wdawson/okta.github.io/_source/_posts/2018-07-06-secure-api-mulesoft.md

 tweets:
  - "Got an API that needs securing?
 Check out our new guide to doing just that with @MuleSoft and Okta: "
  - "Our newest tutorial is something a little bit different for us - all about using Okta to secure an API through a gateway (@MuleSoft).
 Check it out!"
  - "Curious about #API Gateways?
-We’ve got a new blog focused on configuring @MuleSoft + Okta to secure a pre-built sample app."
+We've got a new blog focused on configuring @MuleSoft + Okta to secure a pre-built sample app."
 ---

 If you're building or managing an API, you're probably using an API gateway to help you manage it.
 Hopefully, you're also using OAuth and an identity provider (IdP) like [Okta](https://developer.okta.com/) to secure your API through the gateway.
 Maybe you've also discovered that getting the "OAuth dance" working properly among the gateway, IdP, and application can be tricky.